 Call Intelligence gives marketers powerfully rich insight into the customer journey by connecting it to the phone call.

-With the ability to integrate visitor level call tracking with second-party data sources, such as CRM purchase history, and third party data from platforms such as DoubleClick, Call Intelligence also gives marketers the knowledge to make decisions based on all sales.
+With the ability to integrate visitor level call tracking with second-party data sources, such as CRM purchase history, and third-party data from platforms such as Google Marketing Platform, Call Intelligence also gives marketers the knowledge to make decisions based on all sales.

 By plugging these rich and varied data sets into one central hub – and tracking a user’s journey across multiple devices, sessions and channels – we are one step closer to creating a more accurate and detailed single customer view.